commeta/php-cron-requests-events/README.md

 ## Delay function launch
-To delay the launch of a function in the background, it is enough to add the function to the list of tasks with a specified `interval=> 0`
+To delay the launch of a function in the background, it is enough to add the function to the list of tasks with a specified `'interval'=> 0`
-- Set the startup mode to `multithreading=> false` and include('cron.php') in your script.
+- Set the startup mode to `'multithreading'=> false` and `include('cron.php')` in your script.
 - The function must be defined in the `cron.php` file
 - Parameters are passed through task parameters `$cron_jobs[]['param']`
 - It is possible to pass parameters through a session file